antinolabsdev/IKEAFAB_SDK/README.md

 $ gem install cocoapods
 ```

-To integrate the Wddonboarding SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate the SafexPay SDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby